SpikingBrain: Spiking Brain-inspired Large Models: Conclusion

 \section{Conclusion}

-This work provides a comprehensive demonstration of efficient brain-inspired large model training on the MetaX GPU cluster.
-By integrating several key techniques—including novel (hybrid) linear architectures beyond Transformers, sparse MoE design, lightweight conversion training, and adaptive-threshold sparse spiking activation—we validate and implement a practical development pipeline for spiking-based large models on a non-NVIDIA cluster with hundreds of GPUs.
+This work provides a comprehensive demonstration of efficient brain-inspired large model training and inference on the MetaX GPU cluster.
+By integrating several key techniques—including novel (hybrid) linear architectures beyond Transformers, sparse MoE design, adaptive-threshold sparse spiking activation, and lightweight conversion training—we validate and implement a practical development pipeline for spiking-based large models on a non-NVIDIA cluster with hundreds of GPUs.

 We release two models as outcomes of this effort: the linear model SpikingBrain-7B and the MoE hybrid-linear model SpikingBrain-76B-A12B.
-These models offer two main advantages: \romannumeral1) Training efficiency: With linear or near-linear complexity, they substantially accelerate long-sequence training and match the performance of many open-source Transformer models while using less than 2\% of the training data. \romannumeral2) Inference performance: During inference, the models exhibit event-driven spiking behavior and maintain constant (SpikingBrain-7B) or layer-wise partially constant (SpikingBrain-76B) memory footprint.
+These models offer two main advantages: \romannumeral1) Training efficiency: With linear or near-linear complexity, they substantially accelerate long-sequence training and match the performance of many open-source Transformer models while using less than 2\% of the training data via continual pre-training. \romannumeral2) Inference performance: During inference, the models exhibit event-driven spiking behavior and maintain constant (SpikingBrain-7B) or layer-wise partially constant (SpikingBrain-76B) memory footprint.
 This yields order-of-magnitude improvements in long-sequence efficiency and speed (e.g., over 100× TTFT acceleration at 4M tokens).

 These results not only demonstrate the feasibility of efficient large-model training on non-NVIDIA platforms, but also outline new directions for the scalable deployment and application of brain-inspired models in future computing systems.